 But be warned!
 The cart follows its own schedule as opposed to the park’s operating hours.
 If you see it’s open and guests are in line, it’s best to get in line too.

 One of the constants in life is that teenagers love pizza.
 Well, you will be hard-pressed to find better pizza anywhere than Via Napoli at EPCOT’s Italy pavilion.

 Via Napoli’s pizza is as authentic as they come.
-The restaurant imports water and ingredients from Italy and bakes their pizzas in massive wood-burning ovens named after the 3 active volcanoes in Italy—Mount Etna, Mount Vesuvius, and Stromboli.
+The restaurant uses quality Italian ingredients and bakes their pizzas in massive wood-burning ovens named after the 3 active volcanoes in Italy—Mount Etna, Mount Vesuvius, and Stromboli.

 Runner Up: Regal Eagle Smokehouse

 Have a teenage carnivore in your group?
 This relatively new barbecue quick-service spot at the American Adventure pavilion serves up chicken, brisket, burgers, ribs, and a variety of house-recipe sauces to sample.

 Also, be on the lookout for subtle references to the Muppets!
 The Regal Eagle here is none other than the Muppets’ Sam Eagle!